SantoriniDave.com

 The main village of Naxos Town, also called Chora, sits in the middle of the west coast.
 The ferry port is here alongside the marina with fishing boats and sailing tours.
 Jutting out north into the sea is the landmark Portara, the ancient doorway to a never-finished temple of Apollo (free to visit anytime and a gorgeous spot to watch the sunset).
 Inside Chora, the Castle (Kastro) of Naxos makes up the medieval heart of the village, a fortified compound of towers, grand gates, tunnels, chapels, and courtyards – a blast to get lost in – now housing museums, restaurants, shops, and bars.
 The pebbly Grotta Beach closes the northern border.
 Accommodations are a mix of budget and midrange small hotels.
 For stays in Naxos Town, a car is not necessary.

-About one km south of the port and 600 meters from the castle walls, Agios Georgios Beach is the closest organized beach to Chora.
+About one km south of the port and 600 meters from the castle walls, Agios Georgios Beach is an easy walk to Chora.
 This family-friendly beach is sheltered from the wind thanks to its location in a small bay.
 The water is clear, calm, and shallow for a long way out.
-Plenty of restaurants, beach clubs, and hotels serve beachgoers here.
+The beach area feels like an extension of Chora and there are plenty of restaurants, beach clubs, and hotels here.
+Though busy the beach is still one of my favorites on Naxos.

 About 5 km southwest is Stelida, a quiet cape with a tiny water park at its east end and a little-visited, sand and pebble beach on its north coast.
 Stelida is mostly a residential area with private villas and a handful of boutique hotels (which house the only restaurants in the area).